 Maternity leave and parental leave are addressed under employment standards legislation in each province.
 EI is available for employees who are pregnant, have recently given birth, are adopting a child, or are caring for a newborn.
 Because EI benefits provide only a portion of an employee’s regular wages, many employers offer “top up” benefits to employees for some portion of their leave.

-Each province in Canada operates a provincial workers’ compensation system which is, in effect, an insurance system.
-There is no federal workers’ compensation system and therefore, if eligible for coverage, employees in the federal jurisdiction are covered by the provincial workers’ compensation system that exists in the province in which they are employed, and participation is compulsory for employers.
-The system creates a trade-off, whereby employees injured on the job receive coverage, and in return, lose the right to sue their employers with respect to the injury.
+There is no federal workers’ compensation system.
+If eligible for coverage, employees in the federal jurisdiction are covered by the provincial workers’ compensation system where they are employed.
+Participation is compulsory for employers.
+This creates a trade-off system, whereby employees injured on the job receive coverage, and in return, lose the right to sue their employers with respect to the injury.

 Pensions: Mandatory and Typically Provided